 Justine Smyth is a professional company director.
-Her current directorships include: Telecom, Auckland International Airport, Financial Markets Authority and Chair of the Breast Cancer Foundation NZ.
-She recently stepped down as Deputy Chair of NZ Post Ltd.
+Her current directorships include: Chair of Spark, Director of Auckland International Airport, Director of Pushpay and Chair of the Breast Cancer Foundation NZ.

 Justine is also owner and executive director of a clothing manufacture and wholesale business.
 Her background includes the roles of group finance director of Lion Nathan Ltd and partner at Deloitte.

 Patricia Wright has more than 20 years of charitable experience, and is currently a trustee of the Starship Foundation and The New Zealand Breast Cancer Foundation.
 She is also the chair of Vivid Solutions, a for-profit company providing organisational connectivity on a secure network to the Ministry of Health and the District Health Boards, and other related organisations.

 Patricia was the first executive director of the Starship Foundation, a position she held for nine years.

 Patricia has been a Board member of The New Zealand TelePaediatric Society, vice-chair of the Friends of Starship, trustee of the Fundraising Institute of New Zealand, The Children’s Promise (a global millennium appeal), and committee member of the first TV3 Telethon.

 Joanne is a senior partner with Deloitte with more than 20 years’ experience in corporate tax advisory.
 She is currently responsible for Deloitte’s trans-Tasman tax desk and leads the NZ Global Employer Services practice.
 She has experience advising both large multinational corporations and owner-managed businesses in all areas of taxation.